shanet/blog/_posts/2022-07-06-a-vision-for-the-future-of-skiing-in-the-pnw.md

 Second, and to be clear, **all of this is primarily a thought exercise.** As much as I would love to see any of the proposals below come to fruition, I am not naive enough to think that we'll have a new ski area in the Cascades any time soon, or ever really.
 It is disappointing that this is the default mentality we operate with.
 We know there are recreational access problems in our mountains but instead of the response to those being "how can we expand access to fix it?" it is instead "that won't happen" and is dismissed.
 My writing here is therefore done from a place of optimism where I explore solutions to these problems that could be brought to fruition given sufficient motivation and political will.

 Keep in mind when reading everything below that these are simply ideas.
 Some are fairly feasible while others are are pie-in-the-sky ideas which are effectively only exploring the idea.
 We would not need all of this, at least not all at once.
 In reality, expanding our existing ski areas is the far more realistic scenario.
-However, there are good reasons for why a new ski area in the Cascades would be justified hence the purpose of this post.
-Plus, it's fun to explore what might be possible, so let's do it.
+But it's fun to explore what could be, so let's do it.

 ## <a name="why"></a>Why do we need a new ski area?

+In the early 1930s a local skier, Veida Morrow, spent a few days skiing the mountains around Snoqualmie Pass with her brother and friends.
+Afterwards she wrote describing one part of the trip traveling down to a cabin at Goldmyer Hot Springs:

+> Then for four miles downhill running, carefree and as happy as the winds that flew with us.
+Gone and far behind&mdash;the noise and clamor of the city.
+Not even the beasts of the forests trespassed upon this ground we were skimming.
+Forgotten all the petty sordid things that ever surround one in this greedy rush to exist among the smokestacks of the city, for here, in the covert of the towering, unchanging mountains, for a few brief days, we *lived*.[^1]

+Putting aside everything else for a moment, it is worth noting the value of winter recreation in our mountains.
+As Veida put it, the opportunity to get away from the city and live among the humbling mountains for even a few days gives one a new perspective on life.
+This is an opportunity we should all have.
+While factors are putting this at risk, the overarching theme is we need ski areas to grant the opportunities for those who choose to partake in winter recreation to have the same experience as Veida and feel that they truly lived even for brief periods of time.

 All of my previous posts on the topic of the future of skiing in the PNW have been around exploring what challenges we face are and how they may manifest themselves in the future.
 To reiterate from above, these are: